mitexleo/fediroma/docs/docs/configuration/search.md

 ### Initial indexing

-After setting up the configuration, you'll want to index all of your already existsing posts.
+After setting up the configuration, you'll want to index all of your already existing posts.
 You'll only have to do it one time, but it might take a while, depending on the amount of posts your instance has seen.

 The sequence of actions is as follows: